OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/profitfactor.md

 ---
 title: profitfactor
-description: This page provides detailed information regarding the 'profitfactor' function in the openbb.portfolio.metric package.
+description: "This page provides detailed information regarding the 'profitfactor'" function in the openbb.portfolio.metric package.
 It includes a brief description, parameters details, returns types, and some examples of usage.
 keywords: